3D Drawings: Do They Make Sense for Your Company?

 3D Snapshots

 A 3D Snapshot initially looks like a 2D drawing.
-The initial view is set by the author and captures the model in a specific state (e.g., orientation, assembled, not assembled, etc.).
+The author sets the initial view and captures the model in a specific state (e.g., orientation, assembled, not assembled, etc.).
 However, that is where the similarity ends - each 3D Snapshot is actually live interactive 3D that can be explored as a 3D Drawing.

 So, if a company is transitioning from 2D drawings to 3D drawings, a logical first step would be to produce a 3D Snaphot for each 2D drawing that would normally be created.
-In this way, nothing is lost but there is much to be gained by the downstream user.
+In this way, nothing is lost, but the downstream user gains much.

 For example, here are 3 possible views of an engine block.

 The person who authored the drawing can include all of the important information they wanted to convey in the 2D view.
-But then the person receiving the 3D Drawing can actually explore it interactively.
+However, the person receiving the 3D drawing can actually explore it interactively.

 Read our blog post on 3D Snapshots.